FIRST: DECIDE WHAT TYPE OF SERVICE YOU WANT

 Establish the registered name of the company.
 Most company names in Peru end in either the initials SAC or EIRL.
 Even though the web site name may be “South America Super Treks”, their actual registered name may be “South America Rubbish Treks EIRL”.
 If it is not clear on their website, ask them.

 1.- Ask the company if they will actually operate the trek or just sell your tour to another company.
-Obviously, very few companies will write back and say that they will sell your trek to another company but very few will also lie about it.
-A quality trekking operator will usually respond with a positive answer while a tour agent or illegitimate outfit simply won’t respond.
+Obviously, very few companies will write back and say that they will sell your trek to another company but a few might also lie about it.
+A quality trekking operator will usually respond with a positive answer while a tour agent or illegitimate operator simply won’t respond.

 FOURTH: SELECTION THE FINAL TOUR OPERATOR

 By following the above information, you may have narrowed down your search to a handful of local operators.
 Check out their web sites and try to compare the services offered.
 As discussed above, try to establish the maximum group size, whether the trek departure is guaranteed (you don’t want it to be cancelled at the last minute, if they don’t meet the minimum number required), if the guide speaks English, what is the food like, what train service (if at all) is included.
 These items should be clear from their website.
 If they are not, just ask them.
 Try to be as thorough in your research as possible but try to avoid sending a standard email to loads of companies, as some may not reply.

 Check it out some TOP Inca Trail Operators to Machu Picchu

 FIFTH: ONCE YOU HAVE SELECTED A TOUR OPERATOR FOR THE INCA TRAIL TREK